Crocoblock/developer-documentation/01-jet-engine/01-hooks/15-modules/01-internal/02-data-stores/filters.md

 # User IP Schedules Hooks

-User IP дата стор зберігає свої дані в окремій таблиці, тому заздалегідь було передбачено можливість цю таблицю періодично очищати. Поки що цю можливість можна включити та налаштувати за допомогою wp фільтрів, можливо в майбутньому додамо опції в налаштуванні дата стора. Для періодичного очищення використовується WP Schedule API.
+User IP data store saves its data in a separate table, so the functionality of cleaning this table from time to time is provided.
+For now, this feature can be enabled and configured using WP filters; perhaps in the future, we will add options in the data store settings.
+WP Schedule API is used for periodic cleaning.

 ##jet-engine/data-stores/user-ip/schedules/auto-clear-store

-Дозволяє увімкнути можливість автоматичного періодичного очищення User IP дата стора.
+Allows enabling the automatic periodic clearing of the User IP data store.

 **Args:**
-- `$auto_clear` - boolean - Чи очищати автоматично стор. По дефолту: `false`.
+- `$auto_clear` - boolean - Whether to automatically clear the store.
+Default: `false`.
-- `$store_slug` - string - Слаг дата стора
+- `$store_slug` - string - The data store slug.
-- `$store` - Jet_Engine\Modules\Data_Stores\Stores\Factory - Інстанс дата стора
+- `$store` - Jet_Engine\Modules\Data_Stores\Stores\Factory - The data store instance.

 **Location:**
 [includes/modules/data-stores/inc/stores/user-ip-schedules.php](https://github.com/ZemezLab/jet-engine/blob/master/includes/modules/data-stores/inc/stores/user-ip-schedules.php)